wlandau/workers/specification/1-data-structures.md

 ## Master

 The master is the process that governs and coordinates the workers, assigning them the right jobs at the right times.
-At the implementation level, it is a background [`callr::r_bg()`](https://github.com/r-lib/callr) process.
+At the implementation level, it is either a background [`callr::r_bg()`](https://github.com/r-lib/callr) process (for persistent workers) or just the user's R session (for transient workers).

 # User input